lp65082001/GraphLOGIC/README.md

 ## Environment

+1. **Hardware**
 The model is training on the hardware Cpu:r5 3600 only with pytorch and pytorch_geometric framework.

+2. **Package**
+All of the script are run on python, you can conda to create visual environment and install it:
+‘’‘
+pip install -r requirements.txt
+’‘’

 ## Prediction

-You can easy to run predicter.py to get result:
+You can easy to run predicter.py to get result with position and mutation type:
+‘’‘
+python predicter.py -pos 20 -mut ser
+’‘’
+and the result:

 ## Citing